 Tobacco Cessation Program

-The Tobacco Cessation program through Firelands Regional Health Systems is a collaboration between Erie County General Health District and other healthcare agencies to provide tobacco cessation services to all patients.
-The program is tailored to provide support for all patients, even those who may be managing chronic health conditions related to tobacco use.
-The program has providers available across the county who have partnered with us, but may not be from Firelands Regional Health Systems.
+The Tobacco Cessation program through Firelands Center for Coordinated Care is tailored to provide support for all patients, even those who may be managing chronic health conditions related to tobacco use.

 Why is a tobacco cessation program needed?

 Tobacco is the leading cause of preventable death.
-On average, every cigarette takes 11 minutes off your life.
-The tobacco cessation program will provide a centralized place for individual’s wanting to quit tobacco, but may not be able to accomplish the goal without assistance.
-Pregnant women are able to receive grant-funded services at Erie County Health Department free of charge.
+On average, every cigarette smoked takes 11 minutes off your life.
+The tobacco cessation program will provide assistance for individual’s wanting to quit tobacco, but may not be able to accomplish the goal without support.

 How do I enroll in the tobacco cessation program?

-Any patient can enroll through self-referral by calling an affiliated clinic or through a physician referral.
-Enrollment is available to anyone at no cost to the patient regardless of their insurance or lack of insurance.
+Any patient can enroll through self-referral by calling an affiliated clinic or through a provider referral.
+For more information call 419-557-6992 or email StanleAn@firelands.com

 What is the procedure for follow-up in the tobacco cessation program?

-After the tobacco cessation program receives a completed referral form, the patient will then be contacted by a patient navigator and asked a series of enrollment that will help determine the best program for that individual patient.
+After the tobacco cessation program receives a completed referral form or patient enrollment request, the patient will be contacted by a patient navigator who will help determine the best program for that individual patient.
 Programs can include individual counseling, group class, telephonic counseling or a combination.

 Where are programs for tobacco cessation located?

-- The individual counseling takes place at the Center for Coordinated Care at the Hayes/Tyler corner of the Firelands Regional Medical Center main campus, 1221 Hayes Ave., Suite B.
+- The individual counseling takes place at the Center for Coordinated Care at the Hayes/Tyler corner of the Firelands Regional Medical Center main campus, 1221 Hayes Ave.

-- The group classes are located at Firelands Regional Medical Center main campus or at Behavioral Health 1925 Hayes Ave.
+- The group classes are located at Firelands Regional Medical Center main campus.

-- Telephonic counseling is offered through the Ohio Quitline and can be done at any time.
+- Telephonic counseling is offered through the Ohio Quitline.

-All of the above classes and visits are conducted by a certified Tobacco Treatment Specialist.
+All of the above classes and visits are conducted by a trained Tobacco Treatment Specialist.

 Other Support Resources